GsTYPO3/base-packages/README.md

 | [Fluid Styled Content](https://get.typo3.dev/wizards/sitepackage/validate/typo3/base-package-fluid-styled-content) | For a Sitepackage based on the Fluid Styled Content Extension | ✅ | ✅ |
 | [Introduction Package](https://get.typo3.dev/wizards/sitepackage/validate/typo3/base-package-introduction-package) | For a Sitepackage based on the Official TYPO3 Introduction Package | ✅ | ❌ |

-### Rules to get listed
+### Rules to add a new base package

+In order for a pull request from a new base package to be accepted, it must meet some conditions.
+A base package:

-* A base package must offer added value for the community.
+* must offer added value for the community.
-* A support contact must be provided.
+* must not contradict the best practices recommended by the TYPO3 Core Team.
+* must follow the TYPO3 Coding Standards.
-* A web optimized preview image with the size 460x720 pixels and a maximum size of 100 kb must be included.
+* must include a web optimized preview image with the size 460x720 pixels (width x height) and a maximum file size of 100 kilobytes.
+PNG is the preferred file format.
+* must include a support contact in the `composer.json`, which can be assigned to new issues.
+* ....

+### Rules to get listed at get.typo3.org

+During the creation of a pull request, an option can be selected to additionally get listed at <https://get.typo3.org>.
+A group of people from various TYPO3 teams will make the final decision, if a base package gets listed or not.
+And some additional rules apply, namely a base package:

+* must support all TYPO3 LTS releases.
+* must be updated after the x.1.0 and before the x.2.0 minor TYPO3 Core releases.
 * ....

 ## Creating Base Packages